A residential suburb situated on the south-eastern edge of Hounslow and separated from Twickenham by the Duke of Northumberland’s River

 The Kneller Hall Museum possesses a “small but fascinating” collection of instruments and other interesting articles with connections to military music, including a rare jingling Johnny and a bugle that sounded at the Charge of the Light Brigade.
 The museum is open on the last Saturday of every month – or by prior arrangement.
 During the summer months the Royal Military School of Music stages a short series of outdoor concerts at Kneller Hall.

 In the mid-1970s the singer/songwriter Elvis Costello lived in the newly built Palgrave House, Cypress Avenue.
-His father lived in another flat in the same block, not far from the Royal Military School of Music, where his father had learned his craft as a trumpet player.
+His father lived in another flat in the same block, not far from the Royal Military School of Music, where his own father had learned his craft as a trumpet player.

 Postcode area: Twickenham TW2